clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

 =======

 |CL| updates are automatic by default but can be set to occur only on
-demand. `swupd` makes sure that regular updates are simple and secure.
+demand. :command:`swupd` makes sure that regular updates are simple and secure.
 It can also check the validity of currently installed files and software and correct any problems.

 Manifests
 ---------